To edit the mobile version of your WordPress site follow these simple steps:

 ⚡ Check also ➡️ How to Edit WordPress Site?
 (For Beginners)

-3. Edit Your Mobile Version Through Your Page Builder
+3. Edit Your Mobile Version Using Page Builder

 Now you’re ready to make essential changes to your mobile version.
 The best way to do this is straight from your page builder.